Revealing the infrastructures that shape our sense of place

 Fauxliage captures the proliferation of disguised cell phone towers across the American West.
-By attempting to conceal an unsightly yet essential technology of the modern world, the landscape is now adorned with a quirky and unsettling mosaic of masquerading palms, conifers, flagpoles, crosses, and more.
-These structures are simulacra.
-They are water towers that hold no water, windmills that provide no power, and trees that provide no oxygen; yet they all provide five bars of service.
+In attempting to conceal an unsightly yet essential technology of the modern world, the landscape has become adorned with a quirky and unsettling mosaic of masquerading palms, conifers, flagpoles, crosses, and more.
+These structures are simulacra: water towers that hold no water, windmills that provide no power, and trees that provide no oxygen—yet they all provide five bars of service.

-As fifth-generation (5G) technology advances, these elaborate towers may become architectural relics of the past, and fade into obscurity like drive-up photo kiosks, phone booths, newsstands, and drive-in movie theaters.
-Coincidentally, those functionalities are now seamlessly integrated into our handheld devices — a poignant reminder of the evolution of the technological landscape.
+As fifth-generation (5G) technology advances, these elaborate towers may eventually become architectural relics—fading into obscurity like phone booths, drive-up photo kiosks, newsstands, and drive-in movie theaters.
+Their functions now reside inside our handheld devices, leaving these strange towers scattered across the landscape as anachronistic markers of the early twenty-first century.

 A monograph of my Fauxliage images, published by Daylight Books, is now available.